-Is Disney Travel Insurance Worth the Cost?
+Is Disney travel insurance worth the cost?

 Here’s why it might make a good deal:

 Flat-rate pricing is better for more expensive trips: If a costly trip is going to result in equally costly travel insurance, opting for flat-rate pricing is smart.
 And it’s not just a fancy hotel and Disney theme park tickets with all the add-ons like front-of-the–line passes.
 Factor in other nonrefundable trip elements, such as airfare and pre-paid rental cars.
-If you’re flying first class, or you’re a victim to rising rental car prices, then flat rate insurance is especially appealing.
+If you’re flying first class, or you’re hit with rising rental car prices, then flat-rate insurance is especially appealing.

 You’re an older adult: Travel insurance costs are based on risk, and insurance is more expensive for older travelers, who are more likely to experience health problems, according to Allianz Travel Insurance.